luis5tb/bgp-agent/README.md

 through the proper EVPN if:

-- VM is on a network that is tagged to be exposed through EVPN (i.e., with the proper RT and VNI information) and the router the network is connected too also has that tag.
+- VM is on a network that is tagged to be exposed through EVPN (i.e., with the proper BGP_AS and VNI information) and the router the network is connected too also has that tag.

 The way the agent advertises the VMs is by creating a VRF associated to the